dalecosta1/dale-infrastructure-manager/README.md

 #Would you like S3 backwards-compatible Gateway credentials? (y/N): n
 ```

-After the initialization of the storj bucket do the export to insert inside the json and manifests:
+After the initialization of the storj bucket do the export to insert inside the json and manifests or on UI:

 ```bash
 uplink access export main export_storj.txt
 ```

-Inside the file .txt will be the export to insert inside the UI or inside json and manifests.
+Inside the file .txt will be the export.

-## 🪅 Compatibility

-This project can be executed on the following platforms:

-- Windows (using Ubuntu via WSL)
-- MacOS (arm + amd)
-- Ubuntu

-the OS support for the cluster nodes:

-- Ubuntu Server 22.04

 ## 🖥 UI